New Study Finds Consumers Want Online Sales Tax Collection

 Other results from the study:

-- 80% think it would be easier to have online sellers collect sales tax than to require consumers to keep track of it and report it, something which most consumers currently do not do even though they are required to do so.
+• 80% think it would be easier to have online sellers collect sales tax than to require consumers to keep track of it and report it, something which most consumers currently do not do even though they are required to do so.

-- More than half think it’s unfair that brick and mortar stores have to collect sales tax on all their transactions and online sellers do not.
+• More than half think it’s unfair that brick-and-mortar stores have to collect sales tax on all their transactions and online sellers do not.

-- 90% think local retailers are important for the economy of the communities where they live.
+• 90% think local retailers are important for the economy of the communities where they live.

-We have to notice that the International Council of Shopping Centers is clearly not an unbiased source, that they’re not sharing their research but only their self-selected headlines, and that they’re asking emotional questions.
+We have to notice that the International Council of Shopping Centers is clearly not an unbiased source, that they’re not sharing their research but only their self-selected headlines and that they’re asking emotional questions.
 We also have to note that the ICSC has actually been used as an example in a textbook discussion of manipulative survey design.

 So maybe it isn’t exactly true that consumers want to pay sales tax on their online purchases.
 But that might not be the right question.

 Consumers are required by law to pay sales or use tax on their purchases, even if it isn’t collected by merchants.
-Consumers who want to pay sales tax on their online purchases — that 70% ICSC is touting — can do so.
+Consumers who want to pay sales tax on their online purchases — that 70% of ICSC is touting — can do so.
 Many states now have a line on their income tax forms where consumers can do this with ease.
 There is nothing stopping consumers from paying this tax.

 Hardly any do so.